2.3.3.4.3.2. Funding Options¶

 Examples

-Single URL:
+• Single URL:

-funding: custom: https://custom-url.com/my-project
+custom: https://custom-url.com/my-project

-Multiple URLs:
+• Multiple URLs:

-funding: custom: - https://custom-url.com/my-project - https://other-url.com/my-project
+- https://custom-url.com/my-project

 2.3.3.4.3.2.2.
-Usage¶
+Usage